panpan-lin/AnCosan/README.md

 3. If you need help, go to Stackoverflow.com
 4. GitHub is a place where you can find a community of programmers
 5. In Dublin, there are lots of programming communities active on meetup.com
+6. There are also something called 'Hackathons'.
+Examples of Hackathons I've been to.